hazwf/PortfolioProjects/README.md

 Hi, I am Haz and welcome to my github repository!
-I have a keen interest on tech, as well as working with data and numbers.
-Here, you’ll find a collection of projects that showcase my skills, interests, and contributions in various areas.
+I have a keen interest in tech, as well as working with data and numbers.
+Here, you’ll find a collection of projects that showcase my skills.
 Below is a brief overview of each project with links to their respective repositories:

 1) Airlines Review Analysis using Python and Tableau